jmxtrans/jmxtrans-agent/README.md

   * `namePrefix`; prefix of the metric name.
 Optional, default values `servers.#hostname#.` where `#hostname#` is the auto discovered hostname of computer with `.` escpaed as `_` (`InetAddress.getLocalHost().getHostName()`).
 * [FileOverwriterOutputWriter](https://github.com/jmxtrans/jmxtrans-agent/blob/master/src/main/java/org/jmxtrans/agent/FileOverwriterOutputWriter.java): store the last collection of metrics in a file.
 Configuration parameters:
   * `fileName`: name of the file in which the collected metrics are stored.
 Optional, default value `jmxtrans-agent.data` (in JVM working dir, for example `$TOMCAT_HOME/bin`)
+  * 'showTimeStamp': true or false value that determines if the time stamp is printed with the lines.
+Optional tag, default is false.
 * [SummarizingFileOverwriterOutputWriter](https://github.com/jmxtrans/jmxtrans-agent/blob/master/src/main/java/org/jmxtrans/agent/SummarizingFileOverwriterOutputWriter.java): Similar to the `FileOverwriterOutputWriter` but displays "per minute" values for counters of type `counter`
 * [ConsoleOutputWriter](https://github.com/jmxtrans/jmxtrans-agent/blob/master/src/main/java/org/jmxtrans/agent/ConsoleOutputWriter.java): output metric values to `stdout`
 * [SummarizingConsoleOutputWriter](https://github.com/jmxtrans/jmxtrans-agent/blob/master/src/main/java/org/jmxtrans/agent/SummarizingConsoleOutputWriter.java): Similar to the `ConsoleOutputWriter` but displays "per minute" values for counters of type `counter`